Creole Culture Lab

 Hey cousin Randy, you ready for a little bayou zydeco?“

-The images of an accordion, played by Simien, and a frottoir (zydeco rubboard) are truly amazing!
+The images of a caterpillar accordion, played by Simien, and a rigid bug underbelly frottoir (zydeco rubboard) also played by Simien, are truly magical!
 And just like that, zydeco became immortalized in a Disney classic film!
 Simien’s student audiences everywhere sing along with the band when they perform the song from he film that Terrance collaborated on, “Gonna Take You There”!
-In fact since the film debuted, we’ve discovered that for many people this film was there very first introduction to zydeco!
-A world of gratutide for that as well, Disney!
+In fact since the film debuted, we’ve discovered that for many people this film was there very first introduction to zydeco.
+A world of gratitude for that as well, Disney.

 INPUT FROM EDUCATORS, STUDENTS & PRESS